 In connection with the acquisition, the Company agreed to issue approximately 423,000 restricted stock units that are subject to on-going service conditions and vest over an 18-month period.
-The fair value of these awards of \$4.3 million will be recorded as stock compensation expense over the service period.
+The fair value of these awards of \$4.3 million is being recorded as stock compensation expense over the service period.

-During the second fiscal quarter of 2023, the Company acquired Junction Networks, Inc. which does business as OnSIP for \$9.5 million.
-During the three months ended April 30, 2023, the Company received \$0.3 million from the seller for certain working capital adjustments, which is recorded in investing activities in the Company's condensed consolidated statement of cash flows.
+During the second fiscal quarter of 2023, the Company acquired OnSIP for \$9.5 million.
+During the nine months ended October 31, 2023, the Company received \$0.3 million from the seller for certain working capital adjustments, which is recorded in investing activities in the Company's condensed consolidated statements of cash flows.